 Other assistance to the Women's & Children's Hospital

 The Childhood Cancer Association occasionally provides other items for use in the Michael Rice Centre for Haematology and Oncology.
-This includes emergency financial/transport assistance to families and other essential items such as we have previously arranged a set of mobile phone chargers, a spare underwear kit etc.
+This includes emergency financial and/or transport assistance to families.
+We have also previously arranged other essential items such as a set of mobile phone chargers and a spare underwear kit.